Rambo: First Blood Part II: Plot

 At the POW camp, Rambo learns that the Vietnamese are being assisted by the Soviet military.
 Soviet liaison Lieutenant Colonel Sergei Podovsky and his right-hand man, Sergeant Yushin, abuse and interrogate Rambo.
 Podovsky demands that he broadcast a message to Murdock as a warning against further rescue missions.
 Rambo refuses and is tortured with electric shocks.
 He relents when Banks is brought in and threatened with eye-gouging.
-Rambo dials in a secret radio frequency to contact his base but threatens Murdock for his treachery, overpowers his captors and escapes the camp with the help of Co, who infiltrated the camp.
+Rambo dials in a secret radio frequency to contact his base but threatens Murdock for his treachery, henceforth he says to him, "I'm coming to get you."
+Rambo then overpowers his captors and escapes with the help of Co, who managed to infiltrate the camp.
 Both are on the run, and Rambo agrees to take Co to the United States.
 But later, Co is shot by Lieutenant Tay.
-Rambo promises a dying Co that he will remember her and buries her, cutting a red headband from her dress and donning her necklace.
+Rambo promises a dying Co that he will remember her and buries her in the mud, cutting a red headband from her dress and donning her necklace.

-Rambo begins to kill the Russians and Vietnamese soldiers by guerilla tactics and weaponry, and kills Tay with an explosive-tipped arrow.
+Rambo begins to kill the Russians and Vietnamese soldiers by guerilla tactics and weaponry, and kills Tay with an explosive-tipped arrow, avenging Co's death.
 Yushin attacks him from a helicopter, but Rambo climbs on board and throws him to his death, hijacks the helicopter, and uses it to bombard the POW camp.
 He frees Banks and other POWs.
 They board the captured helicopter, but are pursued by Podovsky in a Mil Mi-24 attack helicopter.
 Rambo fakes a crash to trick Podovsky, then kills him by destroying his helicopter with a rocket launcher.

 Rambo and the POWs return to base.
-Rambo hits Ericson for abandoning him, then destroys all computer equipment in the mission control room.
-He threatens Murdock and demands that other POWs be rescued.
+Rambo hits Ericson for abandoning him, then destroys all of their computer equipment in the mission control room.
+He one last time threatens Murdock and demands that the other POWs be rescued.
 Trautman tries to convince Rambo to return to a peaceful life at home but Rambo refuses, saying that he wants the country to care for its soldiers, just like how they care for the country.
-Trautman then asks Rambo how he would live, to which Rambo replies "day by day" as he walks away.
+Trautman then asks Rambo how he would live, to which Rambo replies "day by day" as he walks off into the distance.